WenshuaiJiangCorn/sl-experiment-wj/docs/source/welcome.rst

 Welcome to sl-experiment API documentation page
 ===============================================

-sl-experiment is a Python library that provides the interfaces and runtime control bindings used to train animals and record experiment data in the Sun (NeuroAI) lab at Cornell university.
+sl-experiment is a Python library that provides tools to acquire, manage, and preprocess scientific data in the Sun (NeuroAI) lab.

 This library uses tools released as part of the 'Ataraxis' science-automation project, developed in the `Sun Lab <https://neuroai.github.io/sunlab/>`_ at Cornell University.
 The main purpose of this library is to specialize